dpai4/verification-laundering/README.md

 The core verifier uses only the Python standard library.
 Historical generation scripts used the pinned packages in `requirements.txt`; some provider-dependent scripts also require provider SDKs, credentials supplied through environment variables, and model access that may no longer be identical.
 No credentials are included.

-## Double-blind status

-This working tree intentionally contains no author list, affiliation, personal contact information, identifying citation metadata, or author-named copyright.
-Repository history must also be anonymized before release; a clean anonymous history is recommended rather than publishing the current development history.